Speed Insights Metrics

 • 90 to 100 (green): Good

-Higher Real Experience and Virtual Experience Scores generally translate to superior end-user experiences, making it worthwhile to strive for improved Web Vital Scores.
+Higher Real Experience and Virtual Experience Scores generally translate to better end-user experiences, making it worthwhile to strive for improved Web Vital Scores.
+Performance scores are color-coded and improvements within the same color range will enhance user experience but don't significantly impact search engine rankings.

 If you aim to boost your site's search ranking, aim to move your scores into a higher color-coded category, for instance, from 'Needs Improvement' (orange) to 'Good' (green).
 This change reflects substantial improvements in performance and is more likely to be rewarded with higher search engine rankings.